-No more than 8 months out from the completion of housing units, the developer will reach out to the grant administrator to begin marketing the homes and establishing a pool of eligible buyers.
+No more than 6 months out from the completion of housing units, the developer will reach out to the grant administrator to begin marketing the homes and establishing a pool of eligible tenants.
 All marketing materials must contain approximately the following language:

-"Those who were impacted by the Spring 2019 floods will receive the first opportunity to purchase the homes".
+"Those who were impacted by the August 2020 Derecho will receive the first opportunity to rent the units".